Things To Do In Athens, Greece

 We LOVE strolling through this area.
 You can feel the history.

-There are tons of restaurants, cafes for a Greek coffee or drink, and shops, including the Monastiraki Square/Flea Market.
+There are many restaurants, cafes for Greek coffee or drinks, and shops, including the Monastiraki Square/Flea Market.

 7. Tower of the Winds

-Built during the reign of Julius Caesar in the first century AD, the Romans moved Athens’ marketplace here from the older Agora.
+Built during Julius Caesar’s reign in the first century AD, the Romans moved Athens’ marketplace from the older Agora to this location.

 8. Panathenaic Stadium